irinamar175/Masters_solution/README.md

-# Master's Solution for Test Automation Using LLM
+# Solution for Test Automation Using LLMs

 ## Description
 This solution is created for automated test generation of graphical user interfaces using Large Language Models (LLMs).